paulstroet/vu_course/index.md

 ### Support or Contact

-Having trouble setting up the right configurations in R, or installing the right packages?
+Having trouble setting up the right configurations in R, or installing the correct packages?
 Check out our documentation (link will follow) in which the configurations of my R version are outlined, or send an e-mail to p.stroet@businessdatascience.nl and we’ll help you sort it out.

 ### Thoughts